 Note that the airport doesn’t offer luggage storage, but a luggage storage service called Package Express is located in South Station, where the Silver Line bus connects.
 Some private water taxi companies will also store your luggage if you use their service to get downtown.

 Once downtown, here are some attractions to check out:

-- Get a taste of Italy in the North End, the historic neighborhood known for its Italian bakeries and cafes, quaint alleys, and brick row homes.
+- Get a taste of Italy in the North End, the historic neighbourhood known for its Italian bakeries and cafes, quaint alleys, and brick row homes.
 Grab a cannoli or an espresso while you explore.

 - Sports fans of all ilks will appreciate a tour of historic Fenway Park, the oldest stadium in Major League Baseball.

 These are just a few things to do on a layover at Boston Logan Airport.
-Visit our Boston Logan Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Boston Logan Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.